humdrum-tools/humdrum-documentation/guide/ch17/index.md

 *-
 ```

-It doesn\'t matter what the data represent.
+It doesn't matter what the data represent.
 The "`A`", "`B`", and
 "`C`" might signify different articulation marks, chords, harmonic
 intervals, or instrumental configurations.
 Whatever is represented, the
 process of generating an inventory is the same.
-Ultimately, we\'d like
+Ultimately, we'd like
 to produce a simple distribution that indicates:

 ```